 The Company is subject to federal, state and local income taxes on its domestic operations and foreign income taxes on its Canadian operation as accounted for in accordance with Statement of Financial Accounting Standard (SFAS) No. 109, "Accounting for Income Taxes."
 Deferred income taxes represent differences between the financial statement and tax basis of assets and liabilities as classified on the Company's balance sheet.
-The Company recorded a tax benefit for income taxes of \$1.0 million on pre-tax losses of \$3.2 million in the first half of 2003.
-The effective tax rate in the first half of 2003 was 31.6% compared to 42.4% in the first half of 2002.
-The change in the effective tax rate was due to a decrease in the net income of the Company and a change in permanent tax items.
+The Company recorded a tax provision for income taxes of \$1.0 million on pretax losses of \$3.2 million in the first half of 2003.
+The effective tax rate in the first half of 2003 was (31.7%) compared to 42.4% in the first half of 2002.
+The change in the effective tax rate was due to a decrease in the net income of the Company and a change in permanent tax items which include the write-down on the face of the G-C Note.